tv2/casparcg-cliptool/README.md

 ## Running Cliptool Gateway

 Cliptool Gateway allows Cliptool to be controlled from outside by use of OSC and/or AMP remote control protocols.
 The `cliptool-gateway.exe` file is used for remote controlling ClipTool from e.g. a video mixer.

 For the Cliptool Gateway to work, Cliptool itself also needs to run.
 Another requirement of the Cliptool Gateway is that it needs an arguement upon start to determin if it should use OSC or AMP.

 The argument can be supplied in any way you want.
-Examples include but are not liminted to.
+Examples include but are not limited to.

 -   Giving it as an argument to a shortcut
 -   Giving it as an argument when executing from commandline.